M31 Capital · Research Brief · February 2026

 Where Consciousness Enters the Framework

-M31's research has identified consciousness-based healing as a high-conviction emerging paradigm — scored at investable levels across the five signals framework.
+M31's research has identified consciousness-based healing as a high-conviction emerging paradigm.
 The CIA's Gateway Process documents, the convergence of contemplative traditions, and emerging research in psychoneuroimmunology all point toward the same conclusion: consciousness is not merely epiphenomenal to health.
 It may be foundational.

 Community as Infrastructure